 So there are a couple of no-fail lighting situations where it’s easy to get a great picture.
 The first is shooting on an overcast day.
 In that case, you can shoot anywhere and in any direction and it will look good because the clouds diffuse the sunlight, eliminating the harsh light/shadow contrast.

-The second is shooting in what’s called open shade, which means that you’re not really deep into a shaded area, but are near the edge of the shade closer to the light.
-And when you shoot in the shade, you want to have your subject face towards the light so you don’t get what’s commonly referred to as “dead eyes” with no catch lights.
+The second is shooting in what’s called open shade.
+This means that you’re not really deep into a shaded area, but are near the edge of the shade closer to the light.
+And when you shoot in the shade, you want to have your subject face towards the light.
+This is so you don’t get what’s commonly referred to as “dead eyes” with no catch lights.
 You want the light to reflects as catch lights which gives the eyes life and sparkle!
 These photos were taken in the shade of a building.

 While shooting in overcast situations and in open shade can be easier, I really love using sunlight!
 The best times to shoot with sunlight are within the first hour or so after sunrise or in the last hour or two before sunset.
 At these times the light is soft, golden and beautiful.
 Soft light doesn’t produce the harsh contrast that you get at other times of the day.
 I like to have the subject between me and the sun.